muenzpraeger/salesforce-einstein-vision-java/README.md

-# salesforce-einstein-predictive-vision-java
+# salesforce-einstein-vision-java

-This repository showcases how to use the [Salesforce Einstein Predictive Vision API](http://docs.metamind.io/v1/docs) using a Java based wrapper.
+This repository showcases how to use the [Salesforce Einstein Vision API](https://metamind.readme.io/) using a Java based wrapper.

-Please check the [product documentation](http://docs.metamind.io/v1/docs) for general information about what the Salesforce Einstein Predictive Vision API is, how to use it and when it'll be available for you.
+Please check the [product documentation](https://metamind.readme.io/) for general information about what the Salesforce Einstein Vision API is, how to use it and when it'll be available for you.

 # Run-On-Your-Own